 Learning where to improve is one valuable insight reviews give you.
 Sometimes unhappy customers are unhappy for illogical reasons, but if enough customers point out that the soup plate is too wide, or the vegetarian options are too few it’s time to listen.
 If you intend to make changes to fulfil your guests’ wishes, let them know and make them happy!

-When you’re writing a reply to an online review from one guest, you’re reaching all the potential guests who are reading your reviews.
-This is good news because it means you get the chance to show everyone how much you care about your customers.
+When you’re writing a reply to an online review from one guest, you’re reaching all the potential guests who are reading the reviews.
+This is good news because it means you get the chance to show everyone how much you care about your guests.

 Getting more guest reviews is always good for business, but how do you get them?
 As with most other things in life, you can get far by simply asking.
 It might feel a little strange in the beginning, but as we’ve seen, guests already love sharing their experiences, so most will just appreciate your encouragement.